 Kyoto Protocol came into force on 16 February 2005.

 How many countries are signatories of the Kyoto Protocol?

 84 countries are signatories of the Kyoto Protocol.

-How many countries are parties of the Kyoto Protocol?
+How many countries are parties to the Kyoto Protocol?

-192 countries are parties of the Kyoto Protocol.
+192 countries are parties to the Kyoto Protocol.

-Which are the countries that are not parties of the Kyoto Protocol?
+Which are the countries that are not parties to the Kyoto Protocol?

 - The United States of America

 Details of the Kyoto Protocol for UPSC